DomainDrivenArchitecture/dda-liferay-crate/README.md

 This is a crate to install, configure and run a full blown 3 tier liferay server via Pallet.

-Currently this crate uses Apache2 as httpd, mariadb as db and tomcat7 as web application server on Ubuntu.
+Currently this crate uses Apache2 as httpd server, mariadb as database and tomcat8 as web application server on Ubuntu for Liferay version 7.x (for backwards compatibility also Liferay version 6.x can be installed, but is not recommended anymore).

-If you are interested in enhancing this to provide additional configuration options or to work with other linux flavors, contributions are welcome!

-## compatability
+## Compatibility

 This crate is working with:
  * clojure 1.7